Recurrence in the dynamics of meromorphic correspondences and holomorphic semigroups: Introduction and statement of main results

 \begin{corollary} Let $(X, \omega)$ be a compact K{\"a}hler manifold.
-Let $\f$ be a {\bf{\textit{holomorphic}}} correspondence of topological degree $d_t$ satisfying $d_{k-1} < d_t$.
+Let $\f$ be a meromorphic correspondence of topological degree $d_t$ satisfying $d_{k-1} < d_t$.
 Denote by $\mu_\f$ the Dinh--Sibony measure of $F$.
-Then $\supp(\mu_\f)$ is the smallest closed non-pluripolar backward invariant subset of $X$, by which we mean the following: writing
+Then $\supp(\mu_\f)$ is the smallest closed non-pluripolar nearly backward invariant subset of $X$, by which we mean the following: writing

 we have that $\supp(\mu_\f) \in \mathscr S$ and $\supp(\mu_\f) \subseteq C$ for every $C \in \mathscr S$. \end{corollary}